 If you have been diagnosed with an enlarged prostate and it is severely impacting your quality of life, we can help.
 At the Midwest Institute for Non-surgical Therapy (MINT), we perform prostate artery embolization (PAE), a minimally invasive outpatient procedure that helps improve lower urinary tract symptoms caused by BPH.
 The treatment safely reduces the amount of blood flowing to the prostate, which consequently shrinks, bringing symptom relief.

 For more information and to schedule a consultation, please get in touch with us today.
+We have recently added a new clinic in Chicago, IL.

 Photo atttribution: wayhomestudio on Freepik